Education in Singapore: Primary education

 English is taught as a first language in primary school, with the Ministry of Education choosing to do so as English is the lingua franca of international business, science and technology.
 Therefore, a strong foundation in the English Language is considered an essential skill to develop.
-Bilingualism is considered a cornerstone of Singapore's education system, and all students are required to choose a second, Mother Tongue Language (Chinese Language, Malay Language or Tamil Language) on enrolment into Primary school, to ensure that students can in future, tap the opportunities that can be found in the global environment.
+Bilingualism is considered a cornerstone of Singapore's education system, and all students are required to choose a second, mother tongue language (Mandarin, Malay or Tamil) on enrolment into primary school, to ensure that students can in future, tap the opportunities that can be found in the global environment.
 Exemptions are available for students whose native language is not an available Mother Tongue language (such as Nepali).
-With more Primary 1 students coming from households where English is the dominant language spoken at home, the Ministry of Education has continued to refine the teaching of Mother Tongue Languages, with greater emphasis on listening and speaking skills.
+With more Primary 1 students coming from households where English is the dominant language spoken at home, the Ministry of Education has continued to refine the teaching of mother tongue languages, with greater emphasis on listening and speaking skills.

 All pupils advance to the orientation stage after Primary 4, where they are streamed according to the pupil's ability.
-The streaming system has been adjusted: previously, pupils were divided at Primary 5 to the EM1, EM2 and EM3 (English and Mother Tongue at 1st, 2nd and 3rd language respectively) streams, but since 2008 they are streamed according to subject under a scheme known as "Subject-based banding".
+The streaming system has been adjusted: previously, pupils were divided at Primary 5 to the EM1, EM2 and EM3 (English and mother tongue at first, second and third language respectively) streams, but since 2008 they are streamed according to subject under a scheme known as subject-based banding.
 Students take subjects at different levels based on their scores in the respective subjects at the end of Primary 4.
-The Mother Tongue subjects are offered at the higher, standard or foundation levels; Science and Maths can be taken at the standard or foundation levels.
+The mother tongue subjects are offered at the higher, standard or foundation levels; science and mathematics can be taken at the standard or foundation levels.

-After six years of Primary education, students will have to sit for the national Primary School Leaving Examination (PSLE).
+After six years of primary education, students will have to sit for the national Primary School Leaving Examination (PSLE).
 Students will then choose the secondary school of their choice based on their results at this examination; they will then be assigned to a secondary school based on merit and their choice.
-Students are also admitted into a secondary school under a separate "Direct School Admission" scheme, whereby secondary schools are able to choose a certain number of students based on their special talents before these students take the PSLE.
+Students are also admitted into a secondary school under a separate Direct School Admission scheme, whereby secondary schools are able to choose a certain number of students based on their special talents before these students take the PSLE.
 Students admitted under this scheme cannot select their schools based on their PSLE results.